protonemedia/laravel-eloquent-scope-as-select/README.md

 composer require protonemedia/laravel-eloquent-scope-as-select
 ```

-Add the `macro` to the query builder, for example, in your `AppServiceProvider`:
+Add the `macro` to the query builder, for example, in your `AppServiceProvider`.
+By default, the name of the macro is `addScopeAsSelect`, but you can customize it with the first parameter of the `addMacro` method.

 ```php
 use ProtoneMedia\LaravelEloquentScopeAsSelect\ScopeAsSelect;